tsedio/tsed-monorepo-utils/CONTRIBUTING.md

 [Gflow](https://www.npmjs.com/package/gflow) is a command line tool to help developers with the Git process used in Ts.ED.

-Gflow helps you create a branch from production, rebase and run the tests before pushing your branch on your remote repository.
+Gflow helps you create a branch from master, rebase and run the tests before pushing your branch on your remote repository.

 ```bash
 npm install -g gflow